Robert F. Kennedy Jr.: Marriages and children

 On April 3, 1982, Kennedy married Emily Ruth Black, whom he met at the University of Virginia School of Law.
 Kennedy and Black separated in 1992 and divorced in 1994.

 On April 15, 1994, Kennedy married architect and designer Mary Kathleen Richardson, a close friend of his sister Kerry, aboard a research vessel on the Hudson River.
-Kennedy has six children, two with Black and four with Richardson.
+Kennedy has six children: two with Black and four with Richardson.

 During his marriage to Richardson, Kennedy was known among his friends for sending explicit nude photos of women that they presumed he had taken, according to Vanity Fair.
 He reportedly engaged in multiple affairs during the marriage.
 His friends later called him a "lifelong philanderer".
 On May 12, 2010, Kennedy filed for divorce from Richardson.
 On May 16, 2012, Richardson was found dead in a building on the grounds of her home in Bedford, New York.
 The Westchester County Medical Examiner ruled the death a suicide due to asphyxiation from hanging.
+The medical examiner's report noted her fingers were caught between the neck and the noose when she was found dead, indicating a struggle to free herself.
+Upon arriving at the scene, Richardson's sister told Kennedy, "you have killed my sister".

 Before her death, Richardson had discovered Kennedy's personal journal from 2001, in which he recorded sexual encounters with 37 different women.
 According to Kennedy, Richardson passed the journal along "to her sisters with instructions that, if anything happened to her, [it should be] published in the press".
 During their divorce, Richardson began exhibiting signs of drug and alcohol abuse and psychiatric distress.

 After her death, Kennedy won a court case against Richardson's siblings to have her buried alongside fellow Kennedy family members in St. Francis Xavier Cemetery in Centerville, Massachusetts, instead of closer to her siblings in New York.
 Shortly after her burial, Kennedy had her body disinterred and moved to an unmarked grave in an empty area of the cemetery.
 At the time, the Kennedy family was planning to purchase 50 plots in the same area due to overcrowding.
 Kennedy's niece Saoirse Kennedy Hill was buried next to Richardson after her death from a drug overdose at age 22.

-In 2012, Kennedy began dating the actress Cheryl Hines.
+In 2011, Kennedy began dating the actress Cheryl Hines.
 They married on August 2, 2014, at the Kennedy Compound.
 The couple were introduced by Larry David, Hines's co-star on HBO's Curb Your Enthusiasm.
 Kennedy and Hines reside in Los Angeles and Cape Cod, Massachusetts.

 In September 2024, Olivia Nuzzi, a reporter for New York magazine who had been covering his presidential campaign, told her editors that she had been in a relationship with Kennedy, which she described as personal but not physical.